Biodiversity and ecology

 What are UWE Bristol doing to support biodiversity?

-We are developing diverse ecosystems through:
+We are developing diverse ecosystems in numerous ways.

-• increasing artificial habitats for bats, birds, butterflies, and ladybirds by providing appropriate planting, roosting and nesting boxes and feeding stations
+• Increasing artificial habitats for bats, birds, butterflies and ladybirds by providing appropriate planting, roosting and nesting boxes, and feeding stations.

-• using 100% peat free compost and growing mediums
+• Using 100% peat-free compost and growing mediums.

 The Frenchay Beeline produce